-We've created this publication to help answer your questions.
-You'll find articles that inspire and inform, along with some of our best tips for setting up and streamlining the lost-and-found process.
-We hope you'll find the articles useful as you explore options for for managing lost and found at your property!
+We've created this guide to answer your questions about lost and found.
+You'll find articles that inspire and inform, along with some of our best tips and guidelines for setting up and streamlining the lostand-found process.
+We hope you'll find the articles useful as you explore your options for managing lost and found more effectively at your property!

-Here's what you'll learn:
+What you'll learn: